newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/state-bar-attorney.md

 ---
 ### Eligibility Criteria:
 - 18 years old at a minimum
-- Must have Juris Doctor degree in law from an accredited school
+- Must have a Juris Doctor degree in law from an accredited school

 ### Application Requirements
 - Passing grade on the New Jersey bar examination, or